 Questions & Answers

-This section will be updated based on comments and questions to Speak Up, Oxford!
+This section was updated on October 30 based on comments and questions to Speak Up, Oxford!
 Updates are marked as "NEW."

 1. What’s changing?